aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Reporting/Translations for Special Numbers/Translations_For_Special_Num10.rst

-This option specifies to which number undf is translated by the PUT statement if the option **Put Translate Special Values** is set equal to "On".
+This option specifies to which number undf is translated by the PUT statement if the option **Put Translate Special Values** is set equal to 'On'.